saifmohammednipun/Physics-Chatbot/README.md

 Use the CSE499 Capstone Report Template prepared by the Department.
 You will need to modify sections to match your 299 section details.
 Additionally, Chapter 7 is not needed for CSE299.

 ---

-This follows the exact structure and wording you provided.